-This page was last updated on 14 February 2023.
+This page was last updated on April 2023

 Is India open for visitors?

-Furthermore, the government has also scrapped the requirement of Air Suvidha for arriving international passengers and presenting a negative PCR test report is NO longer a requirement.
+India is now fully open to international visitors.
+International travellers, irrespective of their vaccination status, can now enter India without having to quarantine.
+Furthermore, the government has also scrapped the requirement of Air Suvidha for arriving international passengers and presenting a negative PCR test report is no longer a requirement.

 What are India’s vaccine requirements?

 It is generally possible to enter India without being fully vaccinated.
-Moreover, according to the new guidelines released by the Ministry of Health and Family Welfare (MoHFW), presenting a vaccination certificate is NO longer mandatory.
+Moreover, according to the new guidelines released by the Ministry of Health and Family Welfare (MoHFW), presenting a vaccination certificate is no longer mandatory.

 However, travellers should preferably be fully vaccinated as per the approved primary schedule of vaccination against COVID-19 in their country.